mcheatham/pong-clone/README.md

 2. Make sure you are working on an up-to-date version of the project.
 To do this:

- * Checkout master in your local repository: `git checkout master`
+ * Check out master in your local repository: `git checkout master`

  * Pull the lastest version of master from the upstream repository: `git pull upstream master`